 The longer I do photography, the more I’m drawn to capturing real life instead of posed images.
-My favorite pictures are the ones that show authentic moments in my family’s life.
+My favorite pictures are the ones that show authentic moments in a family’s life.
 These images are filled with context, memories, emotions, and connections.

 To see an example of an “Everyday Life” session, visit Digging and Baking.